Maine Coon Raw Food Diet

 We mix in some probiotic and some vitamin supplements a few times a week.
 Very healthy happy cats and owners.
 I strongly recommend a raw protein balanced diet for your cats.

-I finally found a place that grinds and ships a frozen raw protein diet for these guys, but took forever.
 Why don’t we have more suppliers of this clearly healthier option for cats, and why don’t more cat owners feed their cats this way?

 Thoughts on a Maine Coon Raw Food Diet: